Twiggy Ramirez: Career

-(1993–2002; 2008–2017) Marilyn Manson
+1993–2002; 2008–2017: Marilyn Manson

 White met Marilyn Manson (Brian Warner) on numerous occasions in the late 1980s.
 After an unexpected meeting at a used records store in the Coral Springs Mall where White was working, the two realized they had much in common, but had yet to work on a musical endeavor.
 White actively attempted to join Manson's band while playing in another project.
-He became an honorary spooky kid, and went by the groupie name Gordy White.
 In March 1993, White took part in Manson's side project Mrs. Scabtree and shared vocal duties with then girlfriend Jessicka.
 Jeordie did not join Marilyn Manson and the Spooky Kids until Gidget Gein was ejected from the band by the manager in December 1993.
 White was given the Manson band member name Twiggy Ramirez, which was derived by taking the first name from English supermodel Twiggy and the surname from American serial killer Richard Ramirez.
-White never played bass until Manson bought him his first instrument right after he joined Manson's band.
+White never played bass until Manson bought him his first instrument right after he joined the band.
 In 1998, White made a cameo in Monster Magnet's music video for "Space Lord".
 In 2001, White appeared on an MTV Cribs episode: the "Ozzfest Edition".

 As a result of many lineup changes (specifically guitarists), White was largely responsible for most of the songwriting on the albums Antichrist Superstar, Mechanical Animals and Holy Wood; for the latter album, he shared credits with John 5.
 In 2007, White said that he is proud of the work that he did in the band.

-On January 9, 2008 Marilyn Manson posted a bulletin on MySpace confirming that Tim Skold was leaving Marilyn Manson and that White had rejoined the band in his place.
+On January 9, 2008, Marilyn Manson posted a bulletin on MySpace confirming that Tim Skold was leaving Marilyn Manson and that White had rejoined the band in his place.
+He toured with Manson as the band's bass player in support of their sixth studio album Eat Me, Drink Me.
 He toured with Manson as the band's new guitarist in support of their seventh studio album.
 However, he stayed with Goon Moon after the touring of The High End of Low finished.

-White also mentioned in an interview that he would keep working with Manson for their next album, Born Villain, which was released on May 1, 2012.
-While he didn't participate in the writing or recording of Marilyn Manson's 2015 album, The Pale Emperor, he continued to tour with the band.
+White said in an interview that he would keep working with Manson for their next album, Born Villain, which was released on May 1, 2012.
+While he did not participate in the writing or recording of Marilyn Manson's 2015 album, The Pale Emperor, he continued to tour with the band.
 Manson confirmed on Reddit that he intends on collaborating with White for the follow-up to The Pale Emperor.
 Despite this, the band's latest album, Heaven Upside Down, features no contributions from White.

-On October 24, 2017 Marilyn Manson posted on Facebook that the band parted ways with White following allegations of sexual misconduct made against him, and announced that there will be a replacement for the upcoming tour.
+On October 24, 2017, Marilyn Manson posted on Facebook that the band parted ways with White following allegations of sexual misconduct made against him, and announced that there would be a replacement for the upcoming tour.